SystemR/resource-service/README.md

 }

 /**
- * Have a service extends from ResourceService
+ * Have the service extends ResourceService
  */
 @Injectable({
   providedIn: 'root'